MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy.md

 On the on-premises data gateway (personal mode), the corresponding file is _%LocalAppData%\Microsoft\On-premises data gateway (personal mode)\m\Microsoft.Mashup.Container.NetFX45.exe.config_.

 The fourth configuration file needs to be edited for the gateway to connect to Fabric Pipelines services through a proxy.
+Since the February 2025 version (3000.258), the configuration file has been renamed to:

+* _C:\Program Files\On-premises data gateway\FabricIntegrationRuntime\5.0\Shared\FabricPipelineworker.exe.config_.

+If you are using an earlier version, the configuration file is:

-* _C:\Program Files\On-premises data gateway\FabricIntegrationRuntime\5.0\Shared\Fabricworker.exe.config_
+* _C:\Program Files\On-premises data gateway\FabricIntegrationRuntime\5.0\Shared\Fabricworker.exe.config_.

 The following section describes how to edit these files.